ca0v/vue-lab/vue-dotnet/README.md

 * Possible to generate Partial class for controllers to facilitate extension without modifying scaffolding?
 Or use Inheritance?

+## Missed Opportunities

+* Not using Akas or Ratings
+* Is there a way to get person photos?
+Bio?
+Wikipedia API?
+* Is there a way to watch trailer?
+YouTube?
+* Is there a way to get a descriptive summary?

 ## References

 * [Razor View](http://localhost:5085/MyDatabase)